jaxlo/Vulture-Team/README.md

 This car was made for a Highschool AP Computer Science Class.
 We were the only group to get this far.

 This project was planned to be used with Tensorflow in python3.
-After months of having truble importing images, and only a few days left before the semester ended, we moved ot Keras.
+After months of having truble importing images, and only a few days left before the semester ended, we moved to Keras using Tensorflow backend.
 It still uses tensorflow, but simplifies it.

 ## Raspberry Pi (car)